Learn how Second Wind reorganizations can provide a source of add-on opportunities at the attractive cost of liquidated asset valuation.

 As a private equity group or strategic intermediary, you are looking for attractive acquisition and add-on opportunities.

-In this article, you will learn about a stream of target options you may not be aware of.
-Furthermore, you will learn why this source is unique—because target acquisitions are available at the far more attractive cost of liquidated asset valuation, rather than the discounted cost of the note or total liability amount.
+In this article, you will learn about a source of target opportunities and value of which you may not be aware.
+Furthermore, you will learn why these opportunities are unique—because target acquisitions are available at the attractive cost of liquidated asset valuation.

 “I think it’s a huge opportunity.
 I really do.”